 \section{Broader impacts and limitations}

 Our study aims to extend AI systems' capabilities from closed-world to open-world scenarios, particularly enhancing next-generation AI systems to categorize and organize open-world data autonomously.
 Despite promising results on public datasets, our method has limitations.
 First, interpretability needs improvement, as the underlying decision-making principles remain unclear.
 Second, cross-domain robustness is inadequate.
 Although our method has achieved the best overall and new class discovery results in the GCD setting with domain shifts, performance still has significant room for improvement.
-Third, the novel domains we investigated in the paper are still limited. \whjreb{Fourth, our current method is not specifically developed to handle imbalanced datasets, so the results may not be optimal without explicitly and jointly accounting for domain shifts and class imbalance.}
+Third, the novel domains we investigated in the paper are still limited.
+Domain and class imbalance present additional challenges in GCD scenarios.
+Our current method was not specifically developed to handle these issues, which are important areas for future work.